laufergall/pythonsql_workshop/docs/get_started.md

 It is recommended to create a different environment for each project, so that the installed packages' dependencies are kept separated.

-Please go though these steps to create our workhops' environment:
+Please go though these steps to create our workshops' environment:

 1. Create an environment (named `pythonsql`):